 Pete is a go-to guy among guitarists looking to know what sounds great… to the tune of over 100k viewers following him on YouTube.
 Most importantly (to me, anyway) is that he gets to hang with one of my session guitar heroes, Tim Pierce.

 When a player with Pete’s demanding requirements seeks out a definitive pickup, it is no surprise that he would end up with the notoriously demanding John Suhr.
-I do like Suhr pickups, and enjoyed covering the SSH+ humbucker.
+I am liking the Suhr pickups that I am trying out.

 Neck pickups are my kryptonite, so you know the Thornbucker neck gets the magnifying glass.
 It’s a nice little neck pickup.
 Experiences with Alnico 5 magnets in PAF style neck humbucker sometimes worry me, yet the Thornbucker transcends any concerns.
 The lows are rich and slightly warm while avoiding boom and mud.
 There is a touch of sweetness added to the articulate presence of the high end.
 Things hold together well under very dirty and high gain amp tones.
 Clean amp options are fun with this pickup, as series mode has an opulence and split/parallel options have some glassy chime.